otahontas/archiver/documentation/testingandperformance.md

 ==================================
 ```

 I also conducted some tests following [yussiv's documentation from same kind of project](https://github.com/yussiv/Compress/blob/master/documentation/performance.md).
 Testing was conducted by using text files created by multiplying original 512 byte text file.
-Testing was not with same performance testing class as test above and result were following:
+Testing was done with same performance testing class as which used above.
+Results were following:

 ## Huffman